Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 02 - cloudformation-ec2/02 README.md

 ---

-## Monitor Stack Creation
+## Monitoring Stack Creation

 Once you submit your stack, CloudFormation begins creating the resources.
 The stack (e.g., `MyTestStack`) will appear with a status of `CREATE_IN_PROGRESS`.
-You can monitor the progress by following these steps:
+To monitor progress:

-1. In the CloudFormation console, select your stack.
+- In the CloudFormation console, select your stack.
-2. Navigate to the **Events** tab to see real-time status updates such as:
+- Navigate to the **Events** tab to see real-time status updates such as:
   - `CREATE_IN_PROGRESS` when resource creation starts.
   - `CREATE_COMPLETE` when a resource is successfully created.
-3. When the stack reaches `CREATE_COMPLETE`, your stack and its resources have been provisioned.
+- When the stack reaches `CREATE_COMPLETE`, your stack and its resources have been provisioned.

 ---

-## Test the Web Server
+## Testing the Web Server

 After the stack is successfully created: